TEN TIPS TO HELP YOU REDUCE THE RISK OF BECOMING THE NEXT VICTIM OF FINANCIAL ELDER ABUSE

 Identity theft is rampant.
 The only way to have peace of mind is to obtain a credit search on yourself periodically from one of the three major credit bureaus – Experian, Equifax, and Trans Union.
 This will enable you to discover whether someone has applied for or obtained a credit card in your name.

-6. EVERY TELEPHONE SHOULD HAVE CALLER I.D.
+6. EVERY TELEPHONE SHOULD HAVE A CALLER I.D.
 FITTED

 7. YOU WILL NEVER WIN THE CANADIAN LOTTERY

-If a smooth talking 25 year old male tells you on the telephone that you are a proud winner of the Canadian lottery, he is a liar.
-Similarly, if you get an email from Nigeria or letter from Madrid indicating that you could receive a substantial amount of money, such communications are always fraudulent.
+If a smooth-talking 25-year-old male tells you on the telephone that you are a proud winner of the Canadian lottery, he is a liar.
+Similarly, if you get an email from Nigeria or a letter from Madrid indicating that you could receive a substantial amount of money, such communications are always fraudulent.
 Do not dabble!

-8. CONSIDER ALLOWING YOUR BANK TO SEND A DUPLICTE COPY OF YOUR MONTHLY STATEMENT TO A TRUSTED FAMILY MEMBER OR PROFESSIONAL ADVISOR
+8. CONSIDER ALLOWING YOUR BANK TO SEND A DUPLICATE COPY OF YOUR MONTHLY STATEMENT TO A TRUSTED FAMILY MEMBER OR PROFESSIONAL ADVISOR

 9. DON’T ASSUME THAT THE FRIENDLY HANDYMAN IS IN FACT LICENSED